 Jacksonville Beach, FL 32250

 South Jacksonville Health Services is part of the Florida Department of Health in Duval County and provides STD testing for males and females, including chlamydia, gonorrhea, syphilis, herpes, and HIV tests.
 It also gives hepatitis A and B vaccines.
 The clinic accepts private insurance, Medicaid, and Medicare, with a low-cost sliding scale available to uninsured individuals.
-Appointments are required during clinic hours, which are Monday through Friday from 8 a.m. to 5 p.m.
+Appointments are required during clinic hours, which are Monday through Friday, 8 a.m. – 5 p.m.

 3225 University Boulevard South